SergeiOssokine/droughwatch_capstone/docs/user_guide/user_guide.md

 ```
 This will trigger the `baseline` dag (you may have to reload the Airflow UI webpage to see the progress).
 Note that the first time you trigger this, it will start by pre-processing the image data (filtering and feature engineering).
 Since there is a lot of data (>100k images) this may take a few minutes (~10).
 Once the `data_processing` task is done, you should be able to see the training progress either on `MLFlow`(point your browser to `localhost:5012`) or `wandb`.
 If using `wandb`, you should also see the run appear under `USERNAME/droughtwatch_capstone` project.
 It should take 5 minutes to train on the GPU.
 You should see the standard metrics like training and validation accuracy and loss, as well as others.
+(Note that by default the training is set to go for only 2 epochs.
+To change this behaviour, change the `config.yaml` file to  override `training.model.epochs`.)

 The DAG is configured to run every 24 hours to retrain the model in case new data is added.